 Drivers who are missing sleep are four times more likely to have a car crash than those who get seven or more hours a night.
 While losing a few hours of sleep may seem harmless, a closer look at statistics shows a direct link between less shut-eye and more crashes.

+The effects of drowsy driving can be deadly.
 If you’re getting sleepy behind the wheel, park and take a nap, drink some water, walk around — whatever it takes to make you safe enough to get back behind the wheel.

 No. 2: Lose the Distractions

 While it’s a well-known fact that drinking and driving is a dangerous practice, many drivers don’t realize that distracted driving can be just as dangerous.
-Whether it’s taking or making a phone call, texting, glancing at the GPS, talking to another person in the vehicle or eating, distractions can quickly become deadly under the wrong circumstances.
+Whether taking or making a phone call, texting, glancing at the GPS, talking to another person in the vehicle, or eating, distractions can quickly become deadly under the wrong circumstances.

 No. 3: Keep Your Distance